GNPC Foundation provides boreholes for 40 communities

 Appreciation

-He urged the beneficiary communities of the water project to take good care of the facility to expand its life span.
+He urged the beneficiary communities of the water project to take good care of the facility to increase its lifespan.

-They further appealed to the foundation to extent the GNPC's scholarship scheme to the area to enable needy brilliant students in the municipality to pursue university and tertiary education.
+They further appealed to the foundation to extend the GNPC's scholarship scheme to the area to enable needy brilliant students in the municipality to pursue tertiary education.